pcat125/fork1/README.md

-A formula to calculates simple interest given principal, annual rate of interest and time period in years.
+A formula to calculate simple interest given principal, annual rate of interest and time period in years.

 Input:
    p, principal amount